Life in Our Halls

 - Nominations may range anywhere from 350 to 800 words in length.

-- The nomination statement should include support detailing this individual’s ability to connect to the Residence Life & Housing mission statement, “live” the mission statement through their actions towards others and within their floor or building communities.
-Please articulate how the student demonstrates group connection and/or achievement of the mission statement.
+- The nomination statement should include support detailing this individual’s ability to embody the Division of Student Life Values through their actions towards others and within their floor or building communities.
+Please articulate how the student demonstrates a connection to one or more of those values.

 This award recognizes an individual, organization, or department whose work and efforts to collaborate have contributed to enhance the residence hall experience through day to day interactions with students in the residence halls.

-- The nomination statement should address how the nominee has made an impact through their work with students and what outstanding contributions they have made to the floor or building community.
+- The nomination statement should address how the nominee has made an impact through their work with students and what outstanding contributions they have made to the floor or building community (examples include but are not limited to, Custodial Staff, Facilities, Dining, Disability Support Services, Student Health Services, Counseling Services Staff).

 “Contributing to my community allowed me to grow my connections with my peers and strengthen my friendships!"